Patrick-Kladek/ScreenshotFramer/README.md

 If you want your screenshots framed in a device, you may use any image here.
 You can for example [download Apple's device images](https://developer.apple.com/app-store/marketing/guidelines/#images) and copy them into this folder.

 ##### Localized Image Folders
-(en-US, de-DE, ...) are generated using Fastlane snapshot or you may also copy them into this folder.
+(en-US, de-DE, ...) are generated using _fastlane snapshot_ or you may also copy them into this folder.
 Important is that you have a strings file in this folder called `screenshots.strings`.

 ```
 "1" = "It Starts With a Thought";